lemberck/ML-Regression-House_Pricing_Models/README.md

 # Machine Learning - Regression: House Pricing Models Comparison

-**Main Objective:** Perform the steps requested and find the best regression model.
+**- Main Objective:** Perform the steps requested and find the best regression model.

   This is a full Data Science project with the objective to train and compare Machine Learning Regression Models for a House Sales in